In this guide

 Basic Return Calculation

-For a YES share purchased at price P:
+For a YES share acquired at price P:

 - Win return: (1 - P) / P × 100% = your percentage profit if YES wins